SheBelieves Cup: Tournament format

 The four invited teams play in a round-robin tournament, held over three match days in different cities.
 Points awarded in the group stage followed the formula of three points for a win, one point for a draw, and zero points for a loss.
-A tie in points would be decided by goal differential; other tie-breakers are used as needed in the following order: goal difference, goals scored, head-to-head result, and a fair play score based on the number of yellow and red cards.
+In the 2026 edition, any draw was followed by a penalty shoot-out, with the winner of it receiving an additional point.
+A tie in points would be decided by goal difference; other tie-breakers are used as needed in the following order: goal difference, goals scored, head-to-head result, and a fair play score based on the number of yellow and red cards.

-For the 2024 edition only, due to the change in FIFA competition windows and the staging of the CONCACAF W Gold Cup in February and March, the format was changed, with four matches instead of the usual six.
+For the 2024 edition only, due to the change in FIFA competition windows and the staging of the CONCACAF W Gold Cup in February and March, the format was changed, with four matches in a bracket format instead of the usual six in a round-robin format.
 The teams only played semifinals, a third-place game, and the championship game.